top of page

 The "Strength" of the Internal Fortress

-The "strength" Aurelius mention is often called the Inner Citadel.
+The "strength" Aurelius mentions is often called the Inner Citadel.
 It is the realization that while the world can take your property, your health, or your status, it cannot force you to think a certain way.

 When we stop trying to "muscle" the world into a specific shape and instead focus on mastering our own reactions, we become remarkably difficult to rattle.